Mindfulness

 To practice this technique, find a quiet spot.
 Close your eyes and take a deep breath through your nose for a count of four.
 Hold that breath for another four seconds, then exhale slowly through your mouth for six counts.

 Repeat this for five cycles.
-These steps create a breathing space, allowing the mind to reset.
+These mindful breathing exercises create a breathing space, allowing the mind to reset.
 The increase of oxygen helps in relaxation.
 This practice enhances decision-making and can break the cycle of stress during a busy workday.
+It’s among the most effective stress relief meditation techniques available.

 Five-Minute Body Scan for Awareness